 - I am not good enough.

 How to say goodbye: Let’s stop measuring who we are by what we accomplish.
 We need to measure less by what we cross off our to-do list, and more by what’s on our heart, by how we feel, and by how we treat people.
-Try this free 5-day challenge to help you create space and under-schedule your life.

 The little things do count.
 Every tiny step does.
 Use the momentum, inspiration and confidence you get from taking the tiny steps to tackle the big ones.
 Goodbye stress, shame, and overwhelm.
 Hello joy.